Security of quantum key distribution with detection-efficiency mismatch in the multiphoton case: Proof of Theorem

-\begin{remark} As we see on Fig.~\ref{Fig1}, formula~(\ref{EqMain}) gives a significant deviation from the upper bound~(\ref{EqK1tight}) for large detection-efficiency mismatch (small $\eta$).
-For $\eta<0.3$, the formula~(\ref{EqMain}) gives a worse result even in comparison with a simplified bound~(\ref{EqK1}) for the single-photon Bob's input.
-Though, usually the mismatch is not large, here we discuss some ways to improve bound~(\ref{EqMain}).

-The first way is to use more precise estimate of $p_1^{(2)}$ instead of Ineq.~(\ref{Eqp12uderiv}).
-Indeed, in Ineq.~(\ref{Eqp12uderiv}) (compare with Ineq.~(\ref{Eqp12})) we simply use the bound $t_2\leq p_{\rm det}^{(2)}/theta_2$.
-However, we can estimate $t_2$ and $p_2$ using the system of Ineq.~(\ref{Eqp12}) and equation
+\begin{remark} As we see on Fig.~\ref{Fig1}, formula~(\ref{EqMain}) gives a significant deviation from the upper bound~(\ref{EqK1tight}) for a large detection-efficiency mismatch (small $\eta$).
+For $\eta<0.3$, the formula~(\ref{EqMain}) gives a worse result even in comparison with the simplified bound~(\ref{EqK1}) for the single-photon Bob's input.
+Though, usually the mismatch is not large, here we discuss a way to improve bound~(\ref{EqMain}).
+Namely, we can use a more precise estimate of $p_1^{(2)}$ instead of Ineq.~(\ref{Eqp12U}).
+Indeed, in Ineq.~(\ref{Eqp12U}) (compare with Ineq.~(\ref{Eqp12})), we simply use the bound $t_2\leq p_{\rm det}^{(2)}/\theta_2$.
+However, we can estimate $t_2$ and $p_1^{(2)}$ using Ineq.~(\ref{Eqp12}) and the equation